kk98kk0/yibudengtian-tool-db/2020_02_23_滑块拼图验证码破解/readme.md

+# a small tool of half month learn for interest

 use python3.6.4

 a basic utility that can automate slider(from geetest), but speed is a little slow, so there are improvement need to do when i am free